Author’s Note: All subsequent Scripture quotations and paraphrases are taken from the English Standard Version unless otherwise stated.

 Jesus sat Himself and the disciples down and started to teach them about greatness and the kingdom of God.
 He told them that seeking greatness was not a problem, but they were going about it the wrong way (Higgins 2012).
 Jesus commences telling the disciples, “If anyone would be first, he must be last of all and servant of all” (Mk.
 9:35).
 He stated to them that one way to greatness is servitude.

 In the secular world, people who want to be great will go above and beyond to put themselves ahead of others, which will show their arrogance and become self-focused.
 In the world, to be great is to have others serve you, but in the kingdom of God, we must serve others (Higgins 2012).
 How do we help others?
-Through evangelism, edification, and benevolence.
+Through the following service to the Lord.

 - Evangelism is an excellent start to serve.
 Someone out there in your life leads you to Christ.
 How about returning the favor and you lead someone to Christ (Jn.
 1:35-42).
 Invite others to worship services at your church, open your home to small groups, and seek to improve your skills in sharing the Gospel with others by studying God’s Word daily.